 No other information channel is this close to the patient and doctor.
 You can give presentations at conferences, publish articles and run advertisements in major daily newspapers.
 Those are important channels for raising overall awareness.
 Yet we never know whether this information will be available when it’s needed.

-What experience have you had so far with WICOM Assist?
+What experience have you had so far with our communication for rare diseases?

 We started the project 3 years ago and managed to demonstrably identify HAE sufferers in this way.
 That was a huge achievement particularly for the patients and their doctors.
 Over the past 3 years we’ve managed to double the HAE diagnosis rate overall.
-While WICOM Assist certainly helped, all the other campaigns aimed at raising disease awareness were just as important.
+While the assist certainly helped, all the other campaigns aimed at raising disease awareness were just as important.